-Pegolettia retrofracta, called draaibos (turn bush) in the Little Karoo, the same common name as the other Pegolettia found there, grows to 60 cm.
-The pale whitish green, young branches often tilt southwards; this may have led to the draaibos name.
+Pegolettia retrofracta, called draaibos (turn bush) in Afrikaans in the Little Karoo, grows to 60 cm in height.
+The same common name is also given to P. baccaridifolia, the other Pegolettia found there.
+The pale, whitish green, young branches often tilt southwards.
+This may have led to the draaibos name.

-The wide distribution of this plant across southern Africa has greatest concentration in plant numbers in the west-central inland part of South Africa, but it is also found in Namibia, Botswana, Lesotho and Zimbabwe.
+The wide-ranging distribution of this plant across southern Africa has greatest concentration in plant numbers in the west-central inland part of South Africa, but is also found in Namibia, Botswana, Lesotho and Zimbabwe.
 This plant was photographed near Oudtshoorn in the Little Karoo.

-The Pegolettia genus of 9 species in the Asteraceae family has members in Africa, Arabia and the Middle East.
-The species is not considered to be threatened in its habitat early in the twenty first century (Vlok and Schutte-Vlok, 2010; iSpot; Wikipedia; http://redlist.sanbi.org).
+The habitat is inland scrubveld in arid and semi-arid regions, where the plants may grow among guarri, spekboom or karoobossies in loamy or sandy soils.
+The species is not considered to be threatened in its habitat early in the twenty first century (Vlok and Schutte-Vlok, 2015; iSpot; Wikipedia; http://redlist.sanbi.org).